eco619/ai-document-library/docs/platform-capabilities/intelligent-document-extraction.md

 - Cross-page annotation relationships
 - Engineering review workflows

-These observations remain traceable to the original artifact and are preserved together with confidence measurements, supporting evidence, and complete evidence lineage.
+These observations remain traceable to the original artifact and are preserved together with confidence measurements, supporting evidence, and complete source lineage.

 ---

-### Evidence Integrity
+### Source Integrity and Traceability

 Every extraction preserves: